Spanish is the second most spoken language in the world, with more than 577 million native speakers living across over 20 plus countries.

 Fun fact: the series takes place during the “interwars” period, just before the rise of communism and Franco’s totalitarian regime.
 A great period to grow up in.

-Today’s selection of clips are featured in the “dessert” section of our online Spanish lessons Hotel Borbollón.
+Today’s selection of clips is featured in the “dessert” section of our online Spanish lessons Hotel Borbollón.
 Each lesson contains an authentic sample of Hispanic culture to finish off your daily lessons in style.
 These include excerpts from cinema, series, songs, and more.